Abrhm-ma25/Electricity-Time-Series-Forecasting-R/README.md

 **Key Insights:**
-- Baseline models have modest performance.
+- Baseline models have modest performances.
-- Statistical models show improved accuracy.
+- Statistical models show improvement of the accuracy.
-- NNETAR with temperature has the best performance (lowest RMSE).
+- NNETAR + temperature has the best performance (lowest RMSE).
 - XGBoost also outperforms most classical models (Baseline and Statistical).

 ---